 Comprehensive Closing Checklist for Home Sellers

 Accepting an offer on a home you’re selling is an exciting milestone.
-It may even feel like the job is done and it’s time to celebrate.
+It may feel like the job is done, and it’s time to celebrate.
 But don’t pop the champagne before you’ve crossed off all the items on this closing checklist.

 Closing on a home sale can be more work than one might expect.
-This final phase represents the legal transfer of your property’s title, and includes such matters as final negotiations, tying up loose ends, and executing the financial transaction.
+This final phase represents the legal transfer of your property’s title and includes negotiating final terms, tying up loose ends, and executing the financial transaction.

-If it’s a cash offer, then the process can take about three weeks to complete in today’s busy market.
-If the buyer is taking out a loan, then you’re looking at more like 50 days on average, as of Q3 2021.
+If it’s a cash offer, the process can take about three weeks to complete in today’s busy market.
+If the buyer is taking out a loan, then you’re looking at an average of 43 days as of September 2024.

-In either case, there’s a few hoops to jump through before you can sit at the closing table.
-This comprehensive checklist outlines exactly what you need to do before, during and after the closing process.
+In either case, there are a few hoops to jump through before you can sit at the closing table.
+This comprehensive checklist outlines exactly what you must do before, during, and after the closing process.

 Getting ready for closing

-To solidify an offer, a purchase contract must be signed.
-This legal document details the terms of the agreement, such as who keeps the home appliances, the buyer’s inspection period, how much money the buyer is putting down, and the closing date.
+To solidify an offer, you must sign a purchase contract.
+This legal document details the terms of the agreement, such as who keeps the home appliances, the buyer’s inspection period, the amount of money the buyer is putting down, and the closing date.

-As soon as both parties sign the contract, an earnest effort to meet the agreed upon deadline is set into motion.
+As soon as both parties sign the contract, an earnest effort to meet the agreed-upon deadline is set in motion.

-“From the time a property is put under contract to the time it closes, an agent or a transaction coordinator makes, on average, about 42 phone calls,” said Shaun McCarthy, a top-selling agent in New Orleans, Louisiana who sold more than $82 million worth of property in the City of New Orleans in both 2020 and 2021.
+“From the time a property is put under contract to the time it closes, an agent or a transaction coordinator makes, on average, about 42 phone calls,” said Shaun McCarthy, a top-selling agent in New Orleans, Louisiana, who sells more than 78% more single family homes than the average local agent.

 In most cases, the first order of business will be a home inspection arranged by the buyer.

-Some sellers choose to have their homes inspected prior to the buyer’s inspection so they can get ahead of any potential repairs, but McCarthy doesn’t recommend doing this.
+Some sellers choose to have their homes inspected before the buyer’s inspection to get ahead of any potential repairs, but McCarthy doesn’t recommend doing this.

 “We don’t want sellers coming out of pocket with money to replace something that may not make a difference to the buyer coming in,” McCarthy says.